 Career Snapshot In Six Questions

 This quick-read format is article-based and follows a series of questions.
-You can also navigate the Menu bar on the top to access different pages, such as Project Spotlight, About Me, Referrals, and various portfolios.
+You can also navigate the Menu bar on the top to access different pages, such as Spotlight, Referrals, and Portfolios (password needed).

 If you have any questions or comments, feel free to contact me at partnerships@planet-trex.com.